Aljgutier/aljgutier.github.io/posts/Deep Learning/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

  * [Fastai introduction to Deep Learning for Tabular Data](https://www.fast.ai/2018/04/29/categorical-embeddings/)
  * [Stanford CS229, Final Projects based on Rossman store sales](http://cs229.stanford.edu/projects2015.html)
  * [Journal publications, Entity Embeddings of Categorical Variables](https://arxiv.org/pdf/1604.06737.pdf)

-Additionally, the Rossman, Kaggle dataset is the only open source time-series dataset with several published evaluations and benchmarks by the data science community.
-Utilizing this dataset enables focusing on the deep learning and entity embeddings while taking as a given preprocessing and basic understanding of the data that are established by other published exercises.

 <h1 style="color:	#115BDC;">Data Processing and Machine Learning Overview</h1>